morganhaywood/jekyll-now/_posts/2018-04-27-week-eleven.md

 ## Takeaways

 * Having a lot of meetings is annoying, but sometimes necessary.
-* Lots of meatings means little time to code though :disappointed:
+* Lots of meetings means little time to code though :disappointed:
 * Projects take a lot of planning.
 * I still need to work on learning TDD.